metal3d/PolAIn/README.md

 ## Behind the scene

-Pollinations is a fascinating project wich is entirely free, without the need of registration, and it offres plenty of models.
-It also provides an image generation endpoit on Flux1.dev and Turbo models.
+Pollinations is a fascinating project which is entirely free, without the need of registration, and it offers plenty of models.
+It also provides an image generation endpoint on Flux1.dev and Turbo models.

 PolAIn uses theses endpoints: